pxr687/bootstrap_tutorial/README.md

 `images/` - folder of images used in the presentation notebook

-`population_sample_image_generator.py`- custom python module for generating a "field plot", used in the presentation.
+`population_sample_image_generator.py`- custom python module for generating a "field plot", used in the presentation

 `README.md` - this README file.